Blasta Books #10: Whole Catch

 About the author

 Aishling Moore is one of Ireland’s most exciting young chefs.
 Her fish restaurant, Goldie, in Cork’s city centre, has pioneered gill-to-fin cooking in Ireland.
-By adopting a whole catch approach, the restaurant allows what’s landed to dictate what’s served.
+By adopting a whole-catch approach, the restaurant allows what’s landed to dictate what’s served.

 Goldie opened in late 2019.
-In 2020, Aishling was named Chef of the Year by John and Sally McKenna.
+That same year, Aishling was named Chef of the Year by John and Sally McKenna.
 Goldie achieved Michelin Bib Gourmand status in 2021 and in 2022 was awarded Best Casual Dining in Ireland 2022 by both Food & Wine Magazine and the Restaurant Association of Ireland.
+In 2023, Aishling was named the Food & Wine Magazine Young Chef of the Year and also became deputy head of the Euro-Toques Ireland Food Council, an organisation that endeavours to preserve Irish culinary heritage by supporting traditional cooking methods and promoting producers of local and seasonal artisan products.

 @aishlingmoore